An analysis of 23 popular hair color products sold in the United States found that all of them contained at least one carcinogenic chemical.

 “Some coal-tar hair dyes can cause allergic reactions or sensitization that may result in skin irritation and hair loss.
 People can develop sensitivities with repeated exposure.
 In addition, formulations may change over time.
 So, it’s possible to have a reaction even if you have dyed your hair in the past without a problem.”

-The FDA advised people who suffer from reactions to get in touch with their health care providers regarding treatment options.
+The FDA advised people who experience reactions to contact their health care providers regarding treatment options.

-In the CR analysis, the following products were tested:
+In the Consumer Reports analysis, the following products were tested:

-• ColorSilk Beautiful Color, Dark Brown; and ColorSilk With Bond Repair Complex, Dark Brown, from Revlon.
+- ColorSilk Beautiful Color, Dark Brow, and ColorSilk With Bond Repair Complex, Dark Brown, from Revlon

 Product Analysis

-The samples were tested for 62 different types of VOCs of concern, with the results showing that all brands had “detectable levels” of these substances.
+The samples were tested for 62 VOCs of concern, with the results showing that all brands had “detectable levels” of these substances.
 There are currently no FDA limits for VOCs in hair dyes.

-“Our testing found that some hair dyes released VOCs at levels high enough to raise real concern, particularly for people who color their hair frequently at home,” said Ashita Kapoor, director of product safety at CR.
+“Our testing found that some hair dyes released VOCs at levels high enough to raise real concern, particularly for people who color their hair frequently at home,” Ashita Kapoor, director of product safety at Consumer Reports, told The Epoch Times.

 “What the data made clear is that a single application may seem low-risk, but chronic, repeated exposure is a very different picture.
 That cumulative risk is something most consumers simply don’t consider when reaching for an at-home hair dye.”